-Located beneath the Worldwide Plaza between Times Square and Hell’s Kitchen, New World Stages is a modern performing arts complex with five theatres to offer to Off-Broadway productions.
+Located beneath the Worldwide Plaza between Times Square and Hell’s Kitchen, New World Stages is a modern performing arts complex with five theatres for Off-Broadway productions.

-New World Stages was constructed in 1994 on the site of the third Madison Square Garden, and first opened as a Loews Cineplex Entertainment multiplex cinema to 2001.
+The building was constructed in 1994 on the site of the third Madison Square Garden.
+It first opened as a Loews Cineplex Entertainment multiplex cinema, which closed in 2001.